reduan96/WarmUpProject/README.md

 and SpringBoot plugin at Eclipse's marketplace

-Optionally u can install MongoDD compass to see the database - https://www.mongodb.com/try/download/compass
+Optionally u can install MongoDB compass to see the database - https://www.mongodb.com/try/download/compass

 The url connection for mongoDB is on resources folder at application.properties, the DB is on a cluster at MongoDB Atlas